-After starting a long distance, collaborative recording project with Jonathan Donahue of Mercury Rev in 2010, Rebekah has been asked to take Faint Spells on the road to support his band in Brisbane on their forthcoming Australian tour.
-Performing solo is an opportunity to present old and new songs in their original, stripped back form.
-In the lead up to this show, Faint Spells will be playing club dates in Auckland, the first being on October 26 at the Lucha Lounge.
+After starting a long distance, collaborative recording project with Jonathan Donahue of Mercury Rev in 2010, Rebekah was asked to take Faint Spells on the road to support his band in Brisbane on their tour of Australia in 2015.
+Eschewing a band for the show, performing solo was an opportunity to present old and new songs in their original, stripped back form.

 The genesis of Faint Spells was a show mooted by Australian musician and songwriter, Jen Cloher, who proposed that both she and Rebekah perform together, playing one another’s songs live in front of an intimate audience.

 The success of that collaboration, plus the overwhelmingly positive reception from the audience, galvanised Rebekah into transforming Faint Spells into a band.
 Thomas Healy (Tiny Ruins/The Verlaines) was first on board on lead guitar, followed by Shayne Carter (Straitjacket Fits/Dimmer) and Gary Sullivan (Jean Paul Satre Experience/Dimmer) on bass and drums respectively.

 This line up played live between 2010 - 2012, with such luminaries as An Emerald City, The Drab Doo Riffs, and The Checks.
 Feature articles subsequently appeared in Black magazine, the aforementioned NO magazine, and the Sunday Star Times magazine.
 In 2012, film director Kirsty Cameron was so impressed with Rebekah's composition ‘Vultures’ that she included it on the soundtrack of her film ‘Swansong’, which saw a worldwide festival release.